moritzschaefer/pavooc/README.md

 # Run it

-Run

-    python -m pavooc.data_integration.downloader

-to download all the required datasets,

-    python -m pavooc.preprocessing.sgrna_finder
+    python -m pavooc.pipeline

-to build a CSV with the positions of all possible sgrnas along with the exons which they target.
+runs everything required to get you started.
+Additionally there is a docker-environment which should get you started with

+    docker-compose up

 # Conventions